NetflixDev/bsa-c20-updater/README.md

 ## Usage

 - Script for updating multiple C2.0 Builder Templates using Build Source Assembler
-- Currently builds one (1) template at a time
+- Currently builds serially for more consistent results
 - Builder Templates should be in one directory

 ## CLI Arguments